mvcdigital/debbies-dogz/src/content/testimonials/entries/cathy-and-maisie-the-labradoodle.md

   There are many times when I have taken advice from Debbie on caring for my dog – her knowledge and

   understanding of dogs is second to none.
 She works to build a good relationship with each of the dogs in her care and they clearly respond to that.
-A lovely lady – I thoroughly recommend Debbie to anyone looking to trust someone with their dog.
+A lovely lady – I thoroughly recommend Debbie to anyone looking to trust someone with their dog."
 featured: true
 ---